Howard de Walden Estate: Property

-The Howard de Walden Estate now extends to 92 acres in which it holds the freehold to over 800 properties.
+The Howard de Walden Estate now extends to 95 acres in which it holds the freehold to over 800 properties.
 The buildings on the estate fall into five categories – medical, residential, office, retail/restaurant and education.
-Properties are let on long and short term market rent leases, with 2200 active lease Agreements in 2018.
+Properties are let on long- and short-term market rent leases, with 2,200 active lease agreements in 2018.
 The main area today extends from Marylebone Road in the north to Wigmore Street in the south, and from Hallam Street in the east to Marylebone High Street in the west.

-In the 1990s the Company took steps to revitalise the Marylebone High Street, adding new shops including Conran department store and Waitrose supermarket.
+In the 1990s the company took steps to revitalise the Marylebone High Street, adding new shops including Conran department store and Waitrose supermarket.
 This accompanied a drive to buy back the leases to shops on the High Street with a view to creating a more attractive shopping destination.
-Two further initiatives were taken in the early 21st century: the creation of healthcare hub the Harley Street Medical Area [HSMA] and the launch of Marylebone Village as a retail and leisure destination.
+Two further initiatives were taken in the early 21st century: the creation of healthcare hub the Harley Street Health District and the launch of Marylebone Village as a retail and leisure destination.